-The consultation, which is expected to be completed within a year, will consider whether to retrain current exemptions for car seats in taxis and emergency vehicles.
+The consultation will consider whether to retain current exemptions for car seats in taxis and emergency vehicles.

-It will also seek feedback on large families and the difficulty in getting more than two car seats in most vehicles.
+It will also seek feedback on large families and the difficulty of getting more than two car seats in most vehicles.

 - © Fairfax NZ News

 Should ratepayers fork out for increased security to keep vandals at bay in Pukekura Park?Related story: Cameras set to catch vandals